 The number of people who explored our open data platform throughout 2020 grew more than 30% year-over-year up to nearly half a million users.
 The Footprint Calculator has remained a powerful tool to raise public awareness of the Ecological Footprint, in particular among youth with students making up more than half of the 3 million annual Calculator users.
 In fact, education stood at the forefront of our priorities in 2020.
 The ERASMUS+-funded EUSTEPs project successfully met all its goals, including completing the development of a new teaching module and making it available online for faculty.
 Developing custom-tailored Footprint Calculators for university campuses is next on the agenda.

-Although 2020 was less than a good year for travel, ecotourism got a boost thanks to a free online course designed to teach the participatory process of creating ecotourism experiences in and around Mediterranean Protected Areas.
+Although 2020 was less than a good year for travel, ecotourism got a boost thanks to a free online course designed to teach the participatory process of creating ecotourism experiences in and around Mediterranean Protected Areas, complementing the ecotourism calculator.
 Course attendees are also introduced to the concept of the Ecological Footprint and learn how it is used to support ecotourism development and monitoring.
 The course was developed by IUCN Med, Global Footprint Network and the MEET Network, with support from MAVA Foundation.
 Here’s to 2021 being the year when travelers get more opportunities than ever before to enjoy our beautiful planet while contributing to its regeneration.